 He brings that geometry and faceting concept to Hublot in the Classic Fusion Orlinski watches that boast faceted dials and cases.
 They are crafted in high-tech ceramic in colors as bold as his sculptures, including red and blue, and also in Hublot’s proprietary King Gold with diamonds and more.
-They range in price, but the blue ceramic version sells for $13,600 while the King Gold model retails for $29,400.
+In 2022, Hublot launched the Classic Fusion Orlinski Bracelet Titanium and Classic Fusion Orlinski Bracelet Alternative Pavé.
+They range in price from $15,700, while the pavé models retail for $45,200.

 Movado and Alexi Lubomirski – Price USD 595

 For its newest Movado Art Series watch, Movado turns to photographer Alexi Lubomirski to recreate the dials of its watches.
 This is Movado’s first artistic collaboration in more than 10 years.
 Lubomirski, the official photographer for the 2020 Golden Gloves and the official photographer of the 2017 wedding of Prince Harry and Meghan Markle, interprets water, light, illumination, and New York City life on the dials of the watches.
 Essentially, the Alexi X Movado Artists Series is an “interpretation of time through a lens.”
 The series also marks the first time that Movado uses a vegan strap.
 Lubomirski is a dedicated vegan and animal rights activist.

 Parmigiani Fleurier and Marcello Lo Giudice – Price USD 39,000